 What Does This All Mean to Us?

-You might have been brought here for the Miss Universe 2018 winner Catriona Gray or simply, since this is a website about singing, we can all agree that whatever your passion is, you can go out there and put it into a respectable use.
+You might have been brought here for the Miss Universe 2018 winner Catriona Gray or simply, since this is a website about singing, we can all agree that whatever your passion is, you can go out there and put it to respectable use.

 I have been teaching here on this website that if you have a burning desire to sing, nothing can get in the way to your destination, whatever that may be, and be an inspiration to others.